pineappletapped/VideoPlatform/README.md

 These join football, rugby, hockey, cricket and many more so you can tailor graphics to most competitions.
 Motorsports and horse racing will be handled in a future update as they require external timing feeds.

+### Commentator & Speakers Pages

+Sports events now provide a **Commentator** page from the dashboard.
+This read‑only view shows the current scoreboard, team lineups, live stats and a running match log so commentators have all the info in one place.

+Corporate events instead include a **Speakers** page.
+Presenters can upload a PDF or PowerPoint file, step through the slides and add notes.
+The graphics operator can show the presentation fullscreen or as a PiP overlay via the new Presentation panel.